U.S. exempts water filters, camera parts from China tariffs

 USTR has received exclusion requests for nearly 13,000 products and has denied 5,311, including Tesla Inc’s bid for relief for the Chinese-made Autopilot “brain” control module for its Model 3 and other electric vehicles.

-The Tesla request and 1,165 others were rejected because the products were deemed “strategically important” to China’s “Made in 2025” industrial development program, which the Trump administration claims is unfairly subsidized and contributes to the theft of U.S. intellectual property. [nL1N22F1J4]
+The Tesla request and 1,165 others were rejected because the products were deemed “strategically important” to China’s “Made in 2025” industrial development program, which the Trump administration claims is unfairly subsidized and contributes to the theft of U.S. intellectual property.
+(Reporting by David Shepardson and David Lawder; Editing by Sandra Maler)